How To Connect Your Ledger Wallet To Metamask Securely

 And these attacks are commonplace because hackers do not need to access your wallet directly.
 Instead, they can rig your computer system or just your browser to attain the information they need to steal your funds.

-- You’ll then face an important question: create new wallet, or import existing wallet.
+- Open Metamask to set up a new wallet.
+Here you’ll then face an important question: create new wallet, or import existing wallet.
 Here, opt to create new wallet.
 We’ll explain why below.

 - Approve the next page: this relates to sharing data with MetaMask